 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience cough, diarrhea, headache, common cold symptoms, pharyngitis, abdominal pain, rhinitis, or rhinorrhea.
-Have patient report immediately to prescriber signs of liver problems (dark urine, fatigue, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or jaundice); signs of pancreatitis (severe abdominal pain, severe back pain, severe nausea, or vomiting); signs of depression (suicidal ideation, anxiety, emotional instability, or confusion), sleepwalking, hallucinations, behavioral changes, memory impairment, nightmares, restlessness, difficulty focusing, abnormal movements, seizures, difficulty breathing, flu-like symptoms, sinus pain, angina, abnormal heartbeat, bruising, bleeding, confusion, burning or numbness feeling, ear pain, tremors, insomnia, or signs of Stevens-Johnson syndrome/toxic epidermal necrolysis (red, swollen, blistered, or peeling skin [with or without fever]; red or irritated eyes; or sores in mouth, throat, nose, or eyes) (HCAHPS).
+• Patient may experience cough, diarrhea, headache, common cold symptoms, or abdominal pain.
+Have patient report immediately to prescriber signs of liver problems (dark urine, fatigue, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or jaundice); signs of pancreatitis (severe abdominal pain, severe back pain, severe nausea, or vomiting); signs of depression (suicidal ideation, anxiety, emotional instability, or confusion), sleepwalking, hallucinations, behavioral changes, memory impairment, nightmares, restlessness, difficulty focusing, abnormal movements, seizures, difficulty breathing, flu-like symptoms, sinus pain, angina, abnormal heartbeat, bruising, bleeding, confusion, burning or numbness feeling, ear pain, tremors, difficulty speaking, insomnia, or signs of Stevens-Johnson syndrome/toxic epidermal necrolysis (red, swollen, blistered, or peeling skin [with or without fever]; red or irritated eyes; or sores in mouth, throat, nose, or eyes) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.